Herb Greene (photographer)

-Herb “Herbie” Greene (born 1942) is an American photographer known for his portraits of musicians and bands from San Francisco's counterculture in the 1960s and 1970s.
+Herb Greene (April 3, 1942 – March 3, 2025) was an American photographer known for his portraits of musicians and bands from San Francisco's counterculture in the 1960s and 1970s.
 Many of his images were published by Rolling Stone, by record labels, and in books.
 Greene's photographed subjects include the Grateful Dead, Janis Joplin, Grace Slick, Led Zeppelin, Rod Stewart, Jeff Beck, The Pointer Sisters, Carlos Santana, and Sly Stone.

 Early life and education

-Born April 3, 1942, in Indio in Riverside County, California, Herb Greene grew up on his father's pear orchard in Medford, Oregon.
+Born April 3, 1942, in Indio in Riverside County, California, Greene grew up on his father's pear orchard in Medford, Oregon.
 His father traveled the West Coast selling fruit.
 His mother, a homemaker, could draw well, and influenced him to pursue the arts.
 When the family moved to Yuba City, California, Greene took a drawing class at Yuba City High School.
 He struggled, so when a teacher suggested photography instead, Greene enrolled in a class and bought his first camera, a 1959 Icon Contaflex.
 He graduated from high school in 1960.
 In 1961, Greene took photography classes at City College of San Francisco and later enrolled at San Francisco State University, where he majored in anthropology and communications.

 Career

 1960s San Francisco

-Herb Greene was part of the 1960s San Francisco art scene and a friend of many of psychedelic rock musicians of the era.
+Greene was part of the 1960s San Francisco art scene and a friend of many of psychedelic rock musicians of the era.
 His photographs are a noted record of the era and were used as cover art for several recordings including Jefferson Airplane's Surrealistic Pillow album (1967), and the Grateful Dead's In the Dark (1987), and Dylan & the Dead (1989).

-In 1961, Greene took photography classes at City College of San Francisco and later enrolled at San Francisco State University, where he majored in anthropology and communications.
 After moving into an apartment near the Haight-Ashbury district, he met Jerry Garcia at a bluegrass café called the "Fox and Hound".
 The two became friends and Greene booked his first job, a portrait session with Garcia's band, The Warlocks (later known as the Grateful Dead).
-His most iconic images were photos taken between 1965 to 1966; and by 1967 Greene said the "scene was over".
+His most iconic images were photos taken between 1965 and 1966; and by 1967 Greene said the "scene was over".
 Many of his notable photographs were taken at his San Francisco home studio at 828 Baker Street, on the third floor.